A Paranormal Experience

 photography.
 I started very early working for daily newspapers back when

-cameras used 4X5 sheets of film.
+Speed Graphic cameras used 4X5 sheet film.
 (I took a large percentage of the photos on this site.)

 Suffice to say, I know my equipment and I stopped making